In the Community

 SkyLine and Community go hand in hand—our commitment to bringing the latest in telecommunications technology is matched by our board, company and team of employees' dedication to our member communities.

-Since 1987, the Frank James-SkyLine Scholarship has awarded more than a half million dollars in college scholarships to deserving high school graduates and our state and our national association affiliations provide additional scholarship opportunities to our region's youth, including the Foundation for Rural Service (FRS) Scholarship.
+Since 1987, the Frank James-SkyLine Scholarship has awarded more than a half million dollars in college scholarships to deserving high school graduates and our affiliated state and national associations provide additional scholarship opportunities to our region's youth, including the Foundation for Rural Service (FRS) Scholarship.

 As an investment in the future of our communities, we place a strong emphasis on working closely with our local schools to fund technology in the classroom, provide youth leadership opportunities and to expose young people to the possibility of realizing career opportunities in telecom locally through our growing internship and Career Day programs.

 Click here to learn more about Max Hagaman, a 2018 FRS Scholarship Winner from Watauga County, N.C.

 Area high school students have the chance to apply for summer leadership programs through the Cooperative Council of North Carolina and the Foundation for Rural Service in Washington, D.C.